← Back to blog

 No dispatcher — accountability tools only933%

-Receipt ratio above 100% means agents submitted multiple receipts per mandate — they were over-documenting, not under-delivering.
-At 933%, agents submitted roughly 9 pieces of evidence per commitment.
+Receipt ratio above 100% means agents submitted multiple receipts per record.
+They were over-documenting, not under-delivering.
+At 933%, agents submitted roughly 9 pieces of evidence per record.

 The breakthrough: remove the dispatcher entirely